-Eye Movement Desensitization and Reprocessing (EMDR)
+EMDR: Eye Movement Desensitization and Reprocessing

-"The past affects the present even without our being aware of it." - Francine Shapiro
+The past affects the present even without our being aware of it." - Dr. Francine Shapiro

 Are you feeling stuck and exhausted from trying to cope with psychologically distressing emotions?

-Struggling with being stuck in your past?
+- Struggling with being stuck in your past?

-Experiencing difficulties in your relationships?
+- Experiencing difficulties in your relationships?

-Frustrated with parenting?
+- Frustrated with parenting?

-Held back by symptoms of anxiety, panic, and/or depression?
+- Held back by symptoms of anxiety, panic, and/or depression?

-Struggling with unresolved childhood trauma?
+- Struggling with unresolved childhood trauma?

-Battling intrusive flashbacks or PTSD?
+- Battling intrusive flashbacks or Post-Traumatic Stress Disorder (PTSD)?

-Limited by overwhelming fear?
+- Limited by overwhelming fear?

-Distressed by adverse life experiences?
+- Distressed by adverse life experiences?

 Often clients who have made slow progress in the past, or who have found disappointment with traditional therapies, express that after EMDR they have at last found something helpful that works for them.
 Many clients have come to us after years of frustration and have tried a variety of mental health services to deal with debilitating symptoms of psychological distress.
-Following EMDR therapy, we frequently hear clients say they are amazed at how quickly EMDR therapy relieves them of distressing emotions that medications and other treatments could not.
+Following EMDR therapy, we frequently hear clients say they are amazed at how quickly they are relieved of distressing emotions, which medications and other treatments could not do.

 EMDR is a powerful psychotherapy approach that has been extensively researched and proven to be highly effective in relieving many types of psychological distress.
-It's not hypnosis and doesn't erase memories, individuals are completely aware and in control during sessions.
-What it does do is help people to heal by reprocessing disturbing memories on a cognitive, physical, and emotional level; this allows individuals to see the disturbing material in a different, more adaptive way.
+It's not hypnosis and doesn't erase memories; individuals are completely aware and in control during sessions.
+What it does do is help people to heal by reprocessing disturbing memories on a cognitive, physical, and emotional level.
+This allows individuals to see the disturbing material in a different, more adaptive way.